simonom/PyCHAM/README.md

 ## Install via pip

-The following steps need are at the command line:
+The following steps are at the command line:

-1) Create a virtual environment in a suitable location running with at least python3.6, e.g. for python 3.6, the command line command to produce a virtual environment called 36env: python3.6 -m venv 36env
+1) Create a virtual environment in a suitable location running with at least python3.6.
+For example, for python 3.6, the command to produce a virtual environment called 36env on Mac is: python3.6 -m venv 36env

 2) Activate this environment, e.g. for a virtual environment called 36env: source 36env/bin/activate